 Fact 1: America’s Independence Day:

-America celebrates its independence on July 4th with parades, barbecues, and fireworks.
-However, it is important to note that while the Declaration of Independence was adopted on July 4, 1776, and signed by the 13 colonies in August, America was not yet free from Great Britain’s rule.
-The American Revolution continued until the signing of the Treaty of Paris on September 3, 1783, marking America’s true independence.
+In the United States, the celebration of Independence Day on July 4th involves lively parades, delicious barbecues, and spectacular fireworks displays.
+However, it’s worth highlighting that, despite the adoption of the Declaration of Independence on July 4, 1776, and its subsequent signing by the 13 colonies in August, the country was not yet fully emancipated from British rule.
+The American Revolution persisted until the momentous signing of the Treaty of Paris on September 3, 1783, a pivotal event that marked America’s true independence.

 Fact 2: George Washington’s Teeth: